jkosem/jk-portfolio/yleos.md

 - Overall more readable and balance interface with a more comprehensive UI grid and implemented more accessibility best practices
 - Design of recording mode for the note taker with interface for taking notes and progressing marking of interview through question structure
+- Takes into account feedback from users and stakeholders about debriefing immediately after the interview being the most valuable part, and puts that automatically into the UI for the user, and then allows them to save and transcribe.

 #### Review and analysis